sebastienvercammen/devkat-rm-node-webserver/README.md

-# Node.js devkat Webserver for RocketMap
+# The Sublimely Magnificent Node.js RM Webserver Mark III

 An asynchronous Node.js webserver on Express.js that uses Sequelize for ORM and that supports gzip compression, load limiting with toobusy-js and multiprocessing (+ process management) with cluster.